 Organic building materials: The characteristic structural frame of a Green Building is formed by wood, a renewable resource.
 This is also the case with the front façade and, in many cases, with the roof shell.
 Environmentally friendly and recyclable building materials are also used in other areas.

 Renewable energies: Green Building stores use 100 per cent certified green power, just like all other stores, warehouses and travel agencies of REWE Group.
-Photovoltaic systems are installed in areas where such technology makes sense.
+Additional photovoltaic systems will be installed where practical.

 Heating: For heating purposes, no fossil fuels are required thanks to the use of heat pumps and the waste heat of refrigeration systems.